The Ultimate Bali Itinerary Blog

 2. Visit the Gili islands

 There are 3 tranquil Gili islands and your Bali bucket list should have at least one of the islands down for a visit.
-The Gili islands are filled with romance, atmosphere and amazing spirit.
+The Gili Trawangan and the other Gili islands are filled with romance, atmosphere and amazing spirit.
 I absolutely loved Gili T, such a cool island with a sweet atmosphere.
 It’s crazy how it’s perfectly for backpackers, but at the same time perfect for a luxury holiday.
 So whatever type of visit to Gili you want, there is something on this epic island for everyone

 So how to get to the Gili islands and where are the Gili islands?